How to See Old Faithful in the Winter

 Snowcoach Tours vs Snowcoach Transportation

-There are also tours that run from Yellowstone’s two winter lodges, Old Faithful Snow Lodge and Mammoth Hot Springs Hotel.
+You can book snowcoach tours that depart from Gardiner (Yellowstone’s North Entrance) or West Yellowstone (Yellowstone’s West Entrance).
+Tours also run from Yellowstone’s two winter lodges, Old Faithful Snow Lodge and Mammoth Hot Springs Hotel.

-However, here’s what surprised us: Snowcoach transportation can double as a tour if you book it round-trip the same day.
-That’s exactly what we ended up doing after our snowcoach tour was cancelled.
+Here’s why this is helpful for those hoping to see Old Faithful erupt in the winter: Snowcoach transportation can double as a snowcoach tour to Old Faithful if you book it round-trip the same day.
+That’s exactly what we ended up doing after our original snowcoach tour was cancelled.

 Snowcoach Transportation to Old Faithful